- 1 -

 or they were undressed later, because the version that they could lose clothes during running or walking is not very probable.

-It should be noted that all the comrades found on the first day lay strictly on one line, drawn from the cedar to the tent.
+.
 On the same day, Mansi and the arriving groups of hikers by the method of free search examined the areas near the cedar and even in the forest beyond the ravine, the bed of the fourth Lozva tributary at a distance of 0.5 km and all the most probable places of death along the stream.
 Approaches to the pass between the height 880 and the ridge were examined.
 No more signs of the group were found.
 The guides Moiseev and Mostovoy went around the whole area with the dogs, but this search was also not successful.
 At 5 pm we went to the pass, where equipment was stacked, we learned that the camp was planned to be pitched not in Lozva valley, but in the upper part of Auspiya, in favor of this variant a whole series of arguments was cited, the most convincing of which was the attempt not to make on Lozva unnecessary traces to interfere with the search with the dogs.

 Time showed that this decision greatly increased the time required for approaches and retreat from the search site, much greater effort was required and especially complicated work during the period of the thaw when the slopes of the pass were covered with ice crust.